shanep/cs208-p1-starter/README.md

 For each project you will be given a set of tests that you should run to check your work.
-Passing all the instructor provided tests **DOES NOT** guarantee that you will get an A+ only that your project meets the absolute bare minimum of what is expected.
+Passing all the instructor provided tests **DOES NOT** guarantee that you will get an A+, only that your project meets the absolute bare minimum of what is expected.
 You will need to supplement the tests with your own testing to ensure your programs are correct.
 With that said, lets write our own tests.
 Open up the file **test-student.js** and add in the code shown below.
 Then open up